volkanakinpasa/chrome.extensions.docs/docs/pure/popup.md

 # Popup Page

-## How to read title of the current page
+## How to read the title of the current page

 in this senario, it reads the title of the current window and active tab. for instance, if you are browsing YouTube, the title of YouTube will be read.